Hanjunmin/SDR/README.md

-# LaSV (⚠️LaSV has been updated and replaced by LSGvar!).
+# LaSV (⚠️LaSV has been updated and replaced by LSGvar!⚠️).